 One of the USFS competitive teams was the 2018 Pacific Coast Sectional Open Juvenile Champions and they have competed for many years at the U.S. Synchronized Skating Championships.

 The Pasadena Ice Skating Center’s ISI competitive teams have a weekly practice as part of our skating school group classes.
 These teams have consistently won local, regional, and ISI national events.
-Even beginner skaters (Alpha level ages six and up) can participate in the new synchro basic skills class team.
+We are looking for skaters of all ages, Pre-Alpha or Tot 4 and up, to participate in our new synchro basic skills team.

 The Pasadena Ice Skating Center’s rink has a very long history of hosting local, regional, sectional, and national competition events.